 Unique Vowels and Vowel Signs required for Kashmiri

 Kashmiri when written in Devanagari script requires a unique set of Vowels and Vowel signs which only a Kashmiri speaker can understand.
-Majority of Devanagari users who are not conversant with Kashmiri can easily confuse them with some of the Vowels / Vowel signs which look similar to the Kashmiri ones.
-There are also cases where a Kashmiri Vowel / Vowel signs can be confused with certain Akshar formations.
+The majority of Devanagari users who are not conversant with Kashmiri can easily confuse them with some of the Vowels / Vowel signs which look similar to the Kashmiri ones.
+There are also cases where a Kashmiri Vowel / Vowel signs can be confused with certain akshar formations.
 Hence, they are being proposed as variants.